 Vietnamese Lotus Flower Green tea is truly spectacular.
 It's a traditional specialty of Hanoi and can only be made in a very short window of time in the summer when the lotus blossoms bloom.
 The tea makers have to rise very early in the morning to collect the blossoms in their ideal "half-smile" shape, when the fragrance is most delicate and developed enough to scent the tea inside.
-These lotuses are the prized 100 petal flower from West Lake.

 The green tea inside the flower is specially made from spring harvested ancient Snow Shan tea trees that live naturally in the high mountains without any fertilizer or irrigation.
 The captivating fragrance of the lotus permeates and infuses the tea inside resulting in a truly special tea experience.